Turkey is an amazing exotic country. I've no experience of doing the country independently however I can advice you just a little.

 Never be tricked into a bar or restaurant.
 Make your own decisions regarding this since people have been known to have their exit barred, being threatened to hand over their credit cards or handed an enormous bill.
 I've no idea how widespread this is.

 On a lighter nore don't miss Cappadocia in central Turkey, Pamukkale in western Turkey should be worth a visit too I'd imagine.

 Above all enjoy your trip.
-This is an amazing country where east meets west and an assault on the western senses. over 6 years ago
+This is an amazing country where east meets west and an assault on the western senses. almost 7 years ago